 What’s been the biggest challenge when undergoing HAL therapy?

-I think the biggest challenge for me is the time it takes to set up initially, and then initially standing up in the robot before moving to the treadmill!.
+I think the biggest challenge for me is the time it takes to set up initially (it’s now down to a fine art), and then initially standing up in the robot before moving to the treadmill!.
 It’s very exciting to finally be able to use this technology, but sometimes I do wish it would just attach to you like “Iron Man” and send you on your way.

 Putting my trust in the robot was hard at first, but that feeling quickly disappeared as I was also supported by a safety harness.